Risk Management

 The following other risks are monitored by the Board of Directors as risks that may have a significant impact on the Group's management.

-Other risks Course of action regarding the principal initiatives
+Other significant risks Course of action regarding the principal initiatives

 Risks related to M&A